-Priyanka Bromhead is a Head Teacher of English and believes the way school curriculums are developed, maintained and delivered needs a major shake-up.
+Priyanka Bromhead is a former Head Teacher of English and believes the way school curriculums are developed, maintained and delivered needs a major shake-up.

 She explains, “My biggest priority as HT English was to shift culture by decolonising the curriculum.
 As a brown woman it’s important that all students, whether they are people of colour or not, have access to texts and experiences that are intersectionally feminist in nature as well as anti-racist.”